Prisca-Lab/proactive_robot_behaviour/README.md

 ## In brief

-In order to discover how robots can be endowed with proactive behaviour, we devised a learning pipeline consisting of two main phases.
+In this work, we intend to investigate how robots could be endowed with proactive behaviour to predict the users’ needs and support them in assistive tasks.
+We propose a definition of a computational approach that can be used for incrementally learning what assistance, when humans require it, and how confidently the robot should take control and intervene.
+Hence, the final goal is to learn an **Influence Diagram (ID)** that represents an extension of Bayesian networks, used to model decision-making problems based on uncertain information with the criterion of maximum expected utility.
+To this end, we devised a data-driven framework, which can be generalised to any type of assistive task and consists of a pipeline of different learning phases.

 ![pipeline](./assets/pipeline.png)

-- Phase 1. [**Learning to be Proactive**](https://github.com/Prisca-Lab/proactive_robot_behaviour/tree/main/learning%20to%20be%20proactive), in which we request participants to play alone with the possibility of asking for assistance when necessary;
+- Phase 1. [**Learning to be Proactive**](https://github.com/Prisca-Lab/proactive_robot_behaviour/tree/main/learning%20to%20be%20proactive), in which we request users to interact with a virtual-screen robot from which four levels of assistance can be requested at any time.
+Since we want to understand what variables influence user requests and whether these depend on a user model, we ask users to complete a  Demographic Game Design (DGD) questionnaire before the execution of the assistive task.
+Two IDs are learnt after this stage, one that decides what assistance users need and another one that decides when to offer it;
-- Phase 2. [**Learning to be Proactive with Confidence**](https://github.com/Prisca-Lab/proactive_robot_behaviour/tree/main/learning%20to%20be%20proactive%20with%20confidence), in which participants play with the assistance of a proactive virtual-screen robot trained with the data collected in the previous phase;
+- Phase 2. [**Learning to be Proactive with Confidence**](https://github.com/Prisca-Lab/proactive_robot_behaviour/tree/main/learning%20to%20be%20proactive%20with%20confidence), in which we request users to interact with a proactive virtual-screen robot endowed with the IDs learnt in the previous stage.
+Here, we aim to learn the confidence level of the robot's actions.
+Specifically, in this stage, the robot provides assistance to the users with four increasing levels of confidence.
+Following this stage, an additional ID is trained enabling the robot to select, for each assistive action, the most suitable level of confidence;

-Finally, we evaluate the learned system with the robot [**Proactive Robot with Confidence**](https://github.com/Prisca-Lab/proactive_robot_behaviour/tree/main/proactive%20robot%20with%20confidence), in which participants play with the Furhat robot endowed with the model fine-tuned in the second phase.
+Finally, the resulting IDs (see the Figure below) are used to model the behaviour of a robot in an assistive task ([**Proactive Robot with Confidence**](https://github.com/Prisca-Lab/proactive_robot_behaviour/tree/main/proactive%20robot%20with%20confidence)).
+Here, participants played with the assistance of a Furhat robot.

 ![influence_diagram](./assets/ID.png)